cli-guidelines/cli-guidelines/content/_index.md

 (There’s no central authority that will reject your program for not following arbitrary rules.)

 Also—these rules aren’t written in stone.
-(TK See that edit button below?)
-If you disagree with a general rule for good reason, we hope you’ll propose a change.
+If you disagree with a general rule for good reason, we hope you’ll [propose a change](https://github.com/cli-guidelines/cli-guidelines).

 ### The Basics {#the-basics}